 Summer Bounty Ratatouille

-The name says it all!
-Make use of your garden's surplus with this comforting dish.
-Pronounced ra-tuh-TOO-ee and originating from France’s Nice, ratatouille is a vegetable dish traditionally made with eggplant, tomatoes, onions, zucchini, garlic, bell peppers and various herbs.
+Make use of your garden's surplus with this comforting dish from the Provence region of France.
+It's a vegetable dish traditionally made with eggplant, tomatoes, onions, zucchini, garlic, bell peppers and various herbs.
 I highly recommend accompanying it with some freshly baked bread. —Phyllis Jacques, Venice, Florida

 Total TimePrep: 20 min. + standing Cook: 1 hour